Keerthana040/ecommerce-mern/README.md

 Welcome to the **ecommerce-mern** project.
 This documentation serves as a technical guide for engineers, providing an in-depth understanding of the codebase, architecture, and integration points.
-The goal is to empower you to navigate, contribute to, and extend this e-commerce platform effectively.

 This project leverages the **MERN stack**:
 - **MongoDB** for the database